ilkerkurtulan97/STM32F429_RGB_CONTROL/README.md

 # STM32F429_RGB_CONTROL

-RGB led control with simple GPIO stucture in stm32f429ZI board
+RGB led control with simple GPIO stucture in stm32f429ZI board using buttons and RGB led.

+In order to be able to compile successfully Keil::ARM-Compiler 1.8.0 has to be installed , not the latest version

  # BLUE